 What - Thousands of Easter Eggs will be hidden in the woodland gardens of this great Elizabethan house in East Yorkshire.
-On Easter Sunday and Monday, children can join the Easter Bunny to find some.
-And, during Easter School vacation, from March 20 to April 8 to 23 there will also be an Easter Trail with Easter treats for solving all the clues.
+On Easter Sunday and Monday, April 21 and 22, children can join the Easter Bunny to find some.
+And, during Easter School vacation, from April 6 to 22 there will also be an Easter Trail with Easter treats for solving all the clues.
+Throughout the month, search for the giant golden egg the Easter Bunny has hidden somewhere in the grounds.
 Sorry, no dogs in the Woodland Gardens during the Easter Egg hunts.

 - Where: Burton Agnes Hall, Burton Agnes, Driffield, East Yorkshire, YO25 4NB, UK

 What - Easter events, throughout the magnificent Chatsworth estate, house and farmyard include several Easter Egg hunts a day throughout the four day Easter weekend plus hands on craft activities in the farmyard.
 Weather permitting, take a ride on the Easter Eggspress to track down the Easter Bunny.
 There are events and activities planned throughout the Easter school vacation period with the full schedule posted by mid March on the Chatsworth website.

 - When: March 30 to April 28, 2019

 - Where: Chatsworth, Bakewell, Derbyshire DE45 1PP, England